ramonehks/ramonehks/README.md

-<p align='left'> 📫 As a person passionate about cars, and especially mechanical automobiless, proficiente in Vibe Phonk production.
+<p align='left'> 📫 As a person passionate about cars, and especially mechanical automobiless, proficiente in music production.
 I also I showed interest into a Full Stack Javascript career path, and loves working with cutting edge tools and technologies.</p>

 Active programmer in web development using multiple tools, frameworks and libraries in both frontend and backend.
 I pay close attention to details to generate better products.
 <br>